ChurchCRM/CRM/docs/user-guide/person.md

 Leaving old people in the database doesn't hurt anything and may help with historical record keeping.
 But if you have to...

-Filter for the desired person, and bring up their Person View.
+1. Filter for the desired person, and bring up their Person View.

+2. Select _"Delete this Record"_
-Select "Delete this Record" (if this link doesn't appear, then you don't have permissions to delete records) Confirm the deletion
+> If this link doesn't appear, then you don't have permissions to delete records

+3. Confirm the deletion

 ## What are Custom Person Fields?